Ann Arbor, MI to Fort Wayne, IN Movers (NEW 2026 Costs)

 - Fort Wayne is considered to be less safe than Ann Arbor with a score of 59.1 vs Ann Arbor's 79.18.

-- Air quality in Fort Wayne is good, and in Ann Arbor it's moderate.
+- Air quality in Fort Wayne is Good, and in Ann Arbor it's Moderate.

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Indiana moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company's license in Indiana, visit the state's public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
 To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.